Remi-Gau/matlab_clean_code_workshop/doc/automating.md

 ### Setting up a CI/CD pipeline

-!!! tips
+!!! tip

-    Create scripts that you can run locally and in CI.
+    Create scripts that you can run locally and in CI. -->